emilybriggs01/emilybriggs01/README.md

 - 👋 Hi, I’m @emilybriggs01
-- 👀 I’m interested in statistical analysis and database management.
+- 👀 I’m interested in statistical analysis and data science.
 - 🌱 I’m currently learning R programming and SQL.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: emily.r.briggs@uconn.edu